BrylanW/BrylanWilliamson.github.io/Network-Systems-Security-(CP)/hocking-anti-phishing-campaign/README.md

 # Hocking Phishing Awareness Program (HPAP)

 ## Overview
 This project was developed as part of the CYBR-2600 Cyber Security & Network Practicum course at Hocking College.
+The project was created in response to a request for a phishing awareness campaign to address real cybersecurity risks on campus.

-It demonstrates the design of a phishing awareness and simulation program for a college environment.
+It demonstrates the design of a phishing awareness and simulation program for Hocking College.
 The goal is to reduce cybersecurity risk by improving user behavior through training and simulated testing.

 ## Problem
 Phishing attacks are one of the most common ways attackers gain access to systems.
-Many users trust messages based on appearance and urgency, which increases the risk of account compromise, data exposure, and unauthorized access to institutional systems.
+At Hocking College, users may trust messages based on appearance and urgency, increasing the risk of account compromise, data exposure, and unauthorized access.

+This project addresses the need for a structured phishing awareness program to improve user decision-making and reduce risk across the college.

 ## Solution
 This project includes: